cosmin-marginean/validk/README.md

 ![Coveralls](https://img.shields.io/coverallsCoverage/github/cosmin-marginean/validk)

 Validk is a validation framework for Kotlin (JVM), largely inspired by [Konform](https://github.com/konform-kt/konform).
 Among other things, the design aims to solve some specialised use cases like context-aware and conditional validation.

+The framework provides a typesafe DSL and has zero dependencies.
 Contributions are welcome.

-COMING SOON: Micronaut integration
+**Coming soon**: Micronaut integration

 ## Dependency
 ```groovy